Wonder Woman 1984: release date, trailer, cast, and everything else we know

 Diana may have faced down the actual God of War in her previous outing, but now she has another villain to face: Maxwell Lord.
 Lord, in the character's cinematic debut, is a master of manipulating human desires: we see Pascal's face all over television screens in the trailer, so it'll be interesting to see how his powers manifest in 1984.

-We also know the script writers are ex-president and CCO of DC, Geoff Johns and David Callaham, known for 2015's Ant-Man adaptation and is working on the upcoming Spider-Man: Into the Spider-Verse sequel.
+We also know the script writers are ex-president and CCO of DC, Geoff Johns, and David Callaham, known for 2015's Ant-Man adaptation.
+Callaham is also working on the upcoming Spider-Man: Into the Spider-Verse sequel.

-Wonder Woman 1984 cast: how is Steve Trevor alive in Wonder Woman 1984?
+Wonder Woman 1984 cast: how is Steve Trevor alive in this movie?

 Right, how is Steve Trevor still alive?
 Not only did he heroically blow himself up in a plane packed with mustard gas canisters, but in the Wonder Woman 1984 trailer, Trevor hardly looks a day older than he did in the Great War.
 That's over 60 years before the setting of the sequel.